ABOUT TRIP TO BALI

 Padang Padang Beach is just 10 minutes drive from Uluwatu Temple.
 Please do carry a swimming costume and an extra pair of dress for Padang Padang Beach.
 One has to walk through a cave to get down to this amazing beach.
 This beach is the best if one likes surfing.
 There was entry charge of 20K IDR (1.5 US$)/Person to enter Padang Padang beach.

-After this, we went back to the Hotel.
-After reaching back to the hotel, we went for dinner at this amazingly beautiful Indian restaurant – Spice Mantra.
+After spending sometime, we went back to the hotel and later went for dinner to this amazingly beautiful Indian restaurant – Spice Mantra.
 Food, ambience and service were superb.
 Although it was pricy, it was justified due to the amazing Indian food the place was offering.

 - 10:00 AM: Breakfast at Hotel

 - 10:30 AM: Going to Tanah Lot Temple